Liouville comparison theory for blowup of Euler-Arnold equations: Introduction

 \subsection{Structure of the Article}

 In Section~\ref{sec:background} we present some general mathematical background.
-We begin with the derivation of the solution of the Liouville equation, and we present the Green functions of the Laplace operator acting on radial functions.
-Finally we present a comparison theorem for ODEs in Banach spaces, which will be one of the main ingredients for our blowup theorem.
+We begin with the solution of the Liouville equation, and we present the Green functions of the Laplace operator acting on radial functions.
+Finally we present a comparison theorem for ODEs in Banach spaces, which will be one of the main ingredients for our breakdown theorem.
 In Section~\ref{sec:EulerArnold} we describe the geometric picture for the EPDiff equation, derive the momentum transport law, write its particle formulation, and prove the existence of radial solutions.
-We also discuss the local well-posedness theory for both smooth and ``classical'' solutions along with the basic blowup criterion.
-Next, in Section~\ref{sec:model}, we discuss blow-up for three model equations: the (radial) Hunter-Saxton equation with $\dot{H}^1$ metric in any dimension, the radial EPDiff equation for $\dot{H}^2$ in dimension three, and the Camassa-Holm equation from the current perspective, in order to motivate the general theorem.
-We then present the main blowup criterion and its proof in Section~\ref{sec:general}, which we apply to show blowup of various EPDiff equations ($\dot{H}^2$, $H^1$, and $H^2$) in Section~\ref{sec:blowupEPDiff}.
-Finally in Section~\ref{sec:conclusion} we discuss several possible avenues to generalize these results to other Euler-Arnold equations.
+We also discuss the local well-posedness theory for both smooth and ``classical'' solutions along with the basic breakdown result.
+Next, in Section~\ref{sec:radialHS}, we derive an explicit solution formula for the radial Hunter-Saxton equation, i.e., the EPDiff equation for the $\dot{H}^1$ metric with radial initial conditions in any dimension.
+We then present the main breakdown result and its proof in Section~\ref{sec:general}, which we apply to show breakdown of various EPDiff equations ($\dot{H}^2$, $H^1$, and $H^2$) in Section~\ref{sec:breakdownEPDiff}.
+Finally in Section~\ref{sec:conclusion} we discuss several possible avenues to generalize these results to higher-order and fractional order EPDiff equations.
 In Appendix \ref{greenfunctionproof} we prove the Green function formulas, and in Appendix \ref{sec:app_well} we present the local existence theory for homogeneous metrics in $C^1$ using the particle trajectory approach.